11ty/11ty-website/src/docs/plugins/serverless.md

 ### Your Generated Serverless Function

-Based on your plugin configuration, we will create your initial boilerplate serverless function for you.
+Based on your plugin configuration, Eleventy will create your initial boilerplate serverless function for you.
 After initial creation, this serverless function code is managed by you.

 Here is an over-simplified version for educational purposes only:

 {% codetitle "⚠️ This snippet is for educational purposes only—don’t copy and paste it!", "Limitation" %}